1mache/DonkeyKongCPP/readme.txt

 ============<Exercise 3>============
 Climbing ghost behavior:
 - Climbing ghosts follow Mario (sophisticated algorithm), we don`t follow him directly, but find the closest path to him (if there is a path).
+- To make it a little less challenging we made it so the Climbing ghosts move every other frame, slower than the rest of the objects.
 - You cannot jump over Climbing ghosts, because they walk towards you.
 The only way to deal with them is the Hammer or running away.
 - If both Mario and a Climbing ghost are on opposing ladders, the ghost will stay on the ladder until you reach the floor.
 - To allow following behavior, regular ghosts don`t collide with Climbing ghosts.